traefik/traefik/docs/content/middlewares/passtlsclientcert.md

     ML9n/4zmm1PMhzZHcEA72ZAq0tKCxpz10djg5v2qL5V+Oaz8TtTOZbPsxpiKMQ==
     -----END CERTIFICATE-----
     ```

 !!! info "Extracted data"

     The delimiters and `\n` will be removed.
     If there are more than one certificate, they are separated by a "`,`".

 !!! warning "`X-Forwarded-Tls-Client-Cert` value could exceed the web server header size limit"

     The header size limit of web servers is commonly between 4kb and 8kb.
     You could change the server configuration to allow bigger header or use the `info` option with the needed field(s).

 ### `info`

-The `info` option select the specific client certificate details you want to add to the `X-Forwarded-Tls-Client-Cert-Info` header.
+The `info` option selects the specific client certificate details you want to add to the `X-Forwarded-Tls-Client-Cert-Info` header.

-The value of the header will be an escaped concatenation of all the selected certificate details.
+The value of the header is an escaped concatenation of all the selected certificate details.

 The following example shows an unescaped result that uses all the available fields:

 ```text
 Subject="DC=org,DC=cheese,C=FR,C=US,ST=Cheese org state,ST=Cheese com state,L=TOULOUSE,L=LYON,O=Cheese,O=Cheese 2,CN=*.example.com";Issuer="DC=org,DC=cheese,C=FR,C=US,ST=Signing State,ST=Signing State 2,L=TOULOUSE,L=LYON,O=Cheese,O=Cheese 2,CN=Simple Signing CA 2";NB="1544094616";NA="1607166616";SAN="*.example.org,*.example.net,*.example.com,test@example.org,test@example.net,10.0.1.0,10.0.1.2"